RTP Desporto

 RTP Desporto is the sports division of the Rádio e Televisão de Portugal (RTP).
 It is controlled by News division of RTP.
 Its flagship programming is the National Football Team matches.

 The official website of RTP Desporto is rtp.pt/desporto, and one of the most visited of the News division of the RTP website.

-Radio coverage of RTP is mostly on RDP Antena 1.
+Radio coverage of RTP is mostly on RTP Antena 1.
 RTP also offers HDTV coverage.

 Streaming channels

 In 2019, RTP launched a number of pop-up channels dedicated to sports on its streaming service, RTP Play.
 The RTP Desporto channels opened with the coverage of the UEFA Women's Futsal Euro 2019 final four round in Gondomar.